Top 10 self-care ideas to help you embrace winter

 Image by Christine @studiocj on Unsplash

-A sure cure for late winter blues is growing and nurturing plants; it helps you to be gentle with yourself and everyone around you.
+A sure cure for the winter blues is growing and nurturing plants; it helps you to be gentle with yourself and everyone around you.
 A windowsill garden offers you the ability to grow all sorts of plants, even edible ones, inside your home, regardless of the season.
 Choose a windowsill that gets plenty of light and start with something that’s hard to kill like ivy or a snake plant.
 Herbs that do well in a winter windowsill garden include Rosemary, Chives and Parsley or you can also buy ‘living salad’ mixes at the supermarket which can be potted be up and grown on.

 Bathe like a Queen